fjblau/kesslergame/.zenflow/tasks/improve-ui-5b98/report.md

 ### 3. Inline Styles Conversion
 Several components had inline styles that needed to be converted to Tailwind classes for consistency.
 Successfully identified and converted all inline border and border-radius styles while maintaining the same visual appearance.

+### 4. User Feedback Iteration
+After initial implementation, user feedback identified three areas needing improvement:
+- **Font not applied**: Fixed by adding `font-sans` class to body element in index.css
+- **Button styling**: Enhanced all buttons with rounded-xl, better spacing (gap-3), larger padding, and shadow effects for a modern, polished look
+- **Visual hierarchy**: Improved contrast and visual feedback by adding shadows to selected states

 ## Summary